Novage/corporate-site/src/content/blog/Setting-up-P2P-video-on-a-web-page-in-5-minutes-for-free.md

 In peer-to-peer video delivery network (also called P2P CDN) each player (peer) shares downloaded video segments with other visitors that watch the same stream.
 Up to 90% of the video can be transferred over a P2P network.
 This results in:

-- Lower CDN cost — if you pay $100 for a CDN to deliver a stream to your users with 90% P2P ratio you will pay only $10.
+- Lower CDN cost: When streaming content with P2P, most video requests are served inside P2P network rather than the origin server or CDN.
+This significantly lowers the total data load on centralized infrastructure, resulting in substantial cost savings.
+For instance, if it normally costs $100 to deliver a stream through a CDN, achieving a 90% P2P ratio could reduce that expense to just $10.

-- Higher bandwidth and better adaptive quality — each peer is contributing to the overall bandwidth by simultaneously uploading the video stream to others.
+- Increased bandwidth, stability and quality: Each peer is contributing to the overall bandwidth by simultaneously uploading the video stream to others.
 And if your source bandwidth allows streaming a video to 100 users, with 90% P2P your video can be viewed by 1000 users.

-- Improved reliability — P2P acceleration makes video streaming more scalable, resistant to peak demands and failure situations.
+- Improved reliability: P2P acceleration makes video streaming more scalable, resistant to peak demands and failure situations.

 ## Instructions